What Is Thymus Cancer?

 - Epithelial cells give the thymus its structure and shape.
 Thymomas and thymic carcinomas, which are the main focus of the rest of this document, develop from these cells.

 - Kulchitsky cells, or neuroendocrine cells, are much less common cells that normally release certain hormones.
 These cells can give rise to cancers called carcinoid tumors.
 This document does not discuss carcinoid tumors of the thymus.
-Much of the information in the documents Lung Carcinoid Tumor and Gastrointestinal Carcinoid Tumors also applies to carcinoids of the thymus.
+Much of the information in Lung Carcinoid Tumor and Gastrointestinal Carcinoid Tumors also applies to carcinoids of the thymus.

 Thymomas and thymic carcinomas